-Processed Meats – Stop eating commercially processed meats such as sausages, ham, bacon, hot dogs, etc. If you do eat meat, consider lowering the quantity per meal and eat only meat that is organic, grass-fed, and hormone and antibiotic-free.
+Processed Meats – Commercially processed meats such as sausages, ham, bacon, hot dogs, etc. should be avoided, especially for those diagnosed with colon cancer.
+The Budwig Diet is mainly plant-based; however, if you do eat meat, consider lowering the quantity per meal and eat only meat that is organic, grass-fed, and hormone and antibiotic-free.
 Pork is to be avoided because it often carries the heaviest toxic load.
 A recent study conducted by the Environmental Working Group (EWG) discovered that 69% of commercial pork, 55% of beef, 39% of chicken, and a whopping 81% of turkey tested positive for antibiotic-resistant bacteria such as Campylobacter and Salmonella.

 Food Combining – Proteins and starches do not mix well in the same meal and actually neutralize each other, which can lead to indigestion.
 Improper food combining is one of the primary factors that cause malnutrition, gas, flatulence, heartburn, and upset stomach.
-Fruit is much like water and so in about 20 minutes, it is ready to move on.
-So never consume fruit with or just after eating meat which can take up to eight (8) hours to digest.
+Fruit is much like water, so in about 20 minutes, it is ready to move on.
+So never consume fruit with or just after eating meat, which can take up to eight (8) hours to digest.
 According to Dr. Wayne Pickering, “it gets trapped in your stomach with all the other food, where it starts to rot as it’s not being chemically digested there.
 Therefore, eat fruit 30-60 minutes before other food.”
-Many people finish a meal with melon which is one of the hardest combinations to digest.
+Many people finish a meal with melon, which is one of the hardest combinations to digest.
 “Eat melon alone, or leave it alone, or your stomach will moan,” says Dr. Pickering.

 Sources and References